Treating Pain & Addiction

 Morning - Foundations of Pain Management

-The morning sessions will include the basics of pain management mechanisms, pathophysiology, biopsychosocial aspects of pain, pharmacotherapy and non-pharmacy treatment approaches.
+The morning sessions will include a review of the pain management mechanisms, pathophysiology, biopsychosocial aspects, multi-disciplinary care team approaches, pharmacotherapy and non-pharmacy treatment approaches, and open panel questions and discussion.

 Afternoon - Workshops